 This whole industry is very new to Canada and I am expecting companies will soon expand their tour businesses to include stops at farms to sample the weed but I'm not aware of anything like that yet.

 Learn more about purchasing and consuming cannabis in British Columbia.

 Vaping and smoking of any kind is prohibited virtually everywhere indoors and have some restrictions outdoors as well which includes parks, at bus stops and around doors, open windows and air intakes of public and work places.
 Smoking and vaping are also not allowed in spaces deemed to be substantially enclosed public places (both permanent and temporary structures) if they have a roof or other covering and more than 50% of nominal wall space that prevents air from easily flowing through.

 The gambling landscape has certainly changed over the years.
-It’s not too many years ago that this type of Victoria night life thrived in the region, including live harness racing that was taking place at Sandown Race Track.
-As of September 2018 it is the home of the new Sandown Shopping Centre.
-The demand for bingo halls has seen the same decline with the city supporting 4 halls in the past and as of January 2019, the Esquimalt Bingo Hall on Esquimalt Road is the only one left in town.
+It wasn't too many years ago that this type of Victoria night life thrived in the region, including live harness racing that was taking place at Sandown Race Track.
+As of September 2018 that location is now home of the new Sandown Shopping Centre.
+The demand for bingo halls has seen the same decline with the city supporting 4-5 halls in the past and as of November 2021, there are none left in town.
 And we have just one casino.

 The Victoria night life options change frequently.
-Be sure to check TourScanner to find tickets and tours for the most popular activities.
+Be sure to check Get Your Guide to find tickets and tours for the most popular activities.